jainlav/jainlav.github.io/portfolio/others.md

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._

-_*A collection of initiatives spanning data governance, CRM, HR, and enterprise performance analytics — complementing the domain-specific work featured elsewhere in this portfolio.._
+_*A collection of initiatives spanning data governance, CRM, HR, and enterprise performance analytics — complementing the domain-specific work featured elsewhere in this portfolio._

 ---
 ### 1. Enterprise Data Quality & Master Data Standardization